Ch3rlO/api_doc/README.md

-# The Cesspit of Baghdad 👾
+# The cesspit of Baghdad 👾

 ## Each Request should have a token 🔒